 - Identify the ENI of the application you would like to mirror traffic from

-- Then select the networking tab and make note of the ENI for the traffic source
+- Within AWS, navigate to EC2 > Instances > VM Traffic Source, select the networking tab, and note the ENI for the traffic source.

-- Identify the ENI of the Cequence Sensor VM you will forward traffic to
+- Identify the ENI of the Cequence Sensor virtual machine.

-- Then select the networking tab and make note of the ENI for the traffic source
+- Within AWS, navigate to EC2 > Instances > Cequence Sensor, select the networking tab, and note the ENI for the traffic source.

 Sensor ENI